 Warning: It’s not allowed to take pictures inside.

 Cholula is the paradise for all history lovers and enthusiastic explorers of Mexico’s ancient cultures.
 It’s the oldest still-inhabited village in Mexico and hides true gems.
 For example the largest pyramid in the world.
+Read the 12 facts about Mexico article to find out even more about Mexican history.

 Before you start yippeeing and hooraying, let me disappoint you a bit: The pyramid is covered by soil and plants, and resembles a hill rather than a pyramid.
 But still.
 The Great Pyramid of Cholula (Tlachihualtepetl) is 450 meters (1,480 feet) wide in its base.
 For comparison, the Giza pyramid is 230 meters (750 feet) wide.